StarpTech/cerebro/README.md

 npm run test
 ```

+## What is my motivation?
+There are just a few frameworks for NodeJs which provide a good way to built microservices but they comes with limitations and risks.
+Risks in kind of:

+* Small opensource community
+* Not proved in production
+* No or less documentation.

+that's the reason why I look around me to find a better solution.

 ## Why I want to test this?
 So that it's not up to you.
 How to

    * to transmitting the data over the wire.